cfw-guide/dsi.cfw.guide/docs/dumping-nand.md

 ::: tip

 Using a Windows, Linux or macOS device?
-Use [Lazy DSi Downloader](lazy-dsi-downloader) to automatically setup your SD card.
+Use <router-link to="lazy-dsi-downloader">Lazy DSi Downloader</router-link> to automatically setup your SD card.

 :::